JensRavens/Interstellar/Readme.md

 - *1.1* added compability with Swift 2.
 Also renamed bind to flatMap to be consistent with `Optional` and `Array`.
 - *1.2* `Thread` was moved to a new project called [WarpDrive](https://github.com/jensravens/warpdrive)
+- *1.3* WarpDrive has been merged into Interstellar.
+Also Interstellar is now divided into subspecs via cocoapods to make it easy to just select the needed components.
+The basic signal library is now "Interstellar/Core".

 ## License